Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Experiments

 The same two expert annotators provided their inferential processes of 400 toxic data (45.7\% of the toxic part of our data).
 Each manually-produced inferential process involved the six relevance-theoretical steps (Figure~\ref{fig:mesh2}).
-Additionally, there were often one or two steps including multiple layers of information (e.g., multiple linguistic cues in Step 3).
-Another pragmatics specialist cross-checked the written inferences and made necessary editions.
+Additionally, there were often one or two sub-steps, including multiple layers of information (e.g., multiple linguistic cues in Step 3).
+Another pragmatics specialist cross-checked the written inferences and made necessary edits.

-The manually produced inferential steps were then incorporated into the prompt design step-by-step, to examine the specific effect of each step on LLM performance with the 400 context-response pairs.
-Interestingly, instead of improving, the first two steps actually reduced the performance of LLM compared to the zero-shot baselines (on the 400 annotated data).
+The manually produced inferential steps were then incorporated into a prompt step-by-step, to examine the specific effect of each step on LLM performance with the 400 context-response pairs.
+Interestingly, instead of improving, the first two steps reduced the performance of LLM compared to the zero-shot baselines (on the 400 annotated data).
 Figure~\ref{fig:mesh3} demonstrated that all three models started to show steady gains only from Step 3 and eventually achieved a high accuracy in Step 6.

 Considering the different outcomes that the relevance-theoretical approach has on human inference and machine reasoning, we removed the first two steps, adjusted the step instructions (Table~\ref{tab:table1}), and constructed the current version of the Pragmatic Inference Chain.
-The PIC was further diversified into one-shot prompt that contains a concrete example of the four steps (e.g., the exemplars of steps 3 to 6 in Figure~\ref{fig:mesh2}), step instructions, and step instructions + three shots.
+The PIC was further diversified into four prompt designs: one-shot and three-shot prompts that contains concrete examples of <context-comment-label-inference>, step instructions, step instructions + three shots, and step instructions + rule.
+To distinguish between the 'three shots' used as baseline (without inferential process) and in the PIC variations (with inferential process), we named the latter as 'three PIC shots'.